akolotov/wro-2024-fe-rules/20-appendix-z-one-lap.md

 **Starting Position of the Vehicle**

-The vehicle starts in a straightforward section of the lane, facing **counterclockwise** around the inner square platform.
+The vehicle starts in a straightforward section of the track, facing counterclockwise around the inner square platform.

-- **In front of the vehicle**, there is a **red pillar** labeled as the 1st pillar.
-- **Behind the vehicle**, there are no immediate obstacles.
-The vehicle’s path is clear, and its first challenge is the red pillar directly ahead.
+- The intersections directly in front of the vehicle's starting zone are empty, allowing unobstructed initial movement.
+- A red pillar is positioned in the intersection of the zone ahead of the starting zone.
+This gap of one zone enables the robot to maneuver and pass the obstacle on the right.
+- There are no obstacles behind the vehicle in the starting section.

 **Robot’s Movement in One Successful Lap**